Bisphenol A – overview of testing requirements in the EU

 1 EFSA: Bisphenol A in food is a health risk

-2 European Commission: Draft regulation on banning the use of BPA in food contact materials.
-Adoption is planned for the first quarter of 2024.
+2 European Commission: Draft regulation on banning the use of BPA and other bisphenols in food contact materials.
+Adoption was initially planned for the first quarter of 2024 but has since been delayed.

 3 Bisphenol A in everyday products: Answers to frequently asked questions by the German Federal Institute for Risk Assessment (BfR)